zopefoundation/zc.async/src/zc/async/README.txt

     It met its goals well in some areas and adequately in others.

     Based on experience with the first generation, this second generation identifies several areas of improvement from the first design, and adds several goals.

     - Improvements

       * More carefully delineate the roles of the comprising components.

-        The zasync design has three main components, as divided by their
+        The zc.async design has three main components, as divided by their
         roles: persistent deferreds, now called jobs; job queues (the original zasync's "asynchronous call manager"); and dispatchers (the original zasync ZEO client).
 The zasync 1.x design blurred the lines between the three components such that the component parts could only be replaced with difficulty, if at all.
 A goal for the 2.x design is to clearly define the role for each of three components such that, for instance, a user of a queue does not need to know about the dispatcher or the agents.

       * Improve scalability of asynchronous workers.

         The 1.x line was initially designed for a single asynchronous worker, which could be put on another machine thanks to ZEO.
 Tarek Ziade of Nuxeo wrote zasyncdispatcher, which allowed multiple asynchronous workers to accept work, allowing multiple processes and multiple machines to divide and conquer.
 It worked around the limitations of the original zasync design to provide even more scalability.
 However, it was forced to divide up work well before a given worker looks at the queue.

         While dividing work earlier allows guesses and heuristics a chance to predict what worker might be more free in the future, a more reliable approach is to let the worker gauge whether it should take a job at the time the job is taken.
 Perhaps the worker will choose based on the worker's load, or other concurrent jobs in the process, or other details.
 A goal for the 2.x line is to more directly support this type of scalability.

       * Improve scalability of registering jobs.

         The 1.x line initially wasn't concerned about very many concurrent asynchronous requests.
 When this situation was encountered, it caused ConflictErrors between the worker process reading the deferred queue and the code that was adding the deferreds.
 Thanks to Nuxeo, this problem was addressed in the 1.x line.
 A goal for the new version is to include and improve upon the 1.x solution.

       * Make it even simpler to provide new jobs.

         In the first version, `plugins` performed jobs.
 They had a specific API and they had to be configured.
 A goal for the new version is to require no specific API for jobs, and to not require any configuration.

       * Improve report information, especially through the web.

         The component that the first version of zasync provided to do the asynchronous work, the zasync client, provided very verbose logs of the jobs done, but they were hard to read and also did not have a through- the-web parallel.
-Two goals for the new version are to improve the usefulness of the filesystem logs and to include more complete through-the-web visibility of the status of the provided asynchronous clients.
+Two goals for the new version are to improve the usefulness of the filesystem logs and to include more complete visibility of the status of the provided asynchronous clients.

       * Make it easier to configure and start, especially for small deployments.

         A significant barrier to experimentation and deployment of the 1.x line was the difficulty in configuration.
-The 1.x line relied on ZConfig for zasync client configuration, demanding non-extensible similar-yet-subtly-different .conf files like the
+The 1.x line relied on ZConfig for zasync client configuration, demanding non-extensible
-        Zope conf files.
-The 2.x line plans to provide code that Zope 3 can configure to run in the same process as a standard Zope 3 application.
+        similar-yet-subtly-different .conf files like the Zope conf files.
+The 2.x line provides code that Zope 3 can configure to run in the same process as a standard Zope 3 application.
 This means that development instances can start a zasync quickly and easily.
 It also means that processes can be reallocated on the fly during production use, so that a machine being used as a zasync process can quickly be converted to a web server, if needed, and vice versa.
-It further means that the Zope web server can be used for through-the-web reports of the current zasync process state.

     - New goals

       * Support intermediate return calls so that jobs can report back how they are doing.

         A frequent request from users of zasync 1.x was the ability for a long- running asynchronous process to report back progress to the original requester.
-The 2.x line addresses this with three
+The 2.x line addresses this with three changes:
-        changes:

         + jobs are annotatable;

         + jobs should not be modified in an asynchronous worker that does work (though they may be read);

         + jobs can request another job in a synchronous process that annotates the job with progress status or other information.

         Because of relatively recent changes in ZODB--multi version concurrency control--this simple pattern should not generate conflict errors.

       * Support time-delayed calls.

         Retries and other use cases make time-delayed deferred calls desirable.
         The new design supports these sort of calls.

 .. [#identifying_agent] The combination of a queue name plus a
     dispatcher UUID plus an agent name uniquely identifies an agent.